batswen/6502.py/README.md

 # asm6502.py
-An assembler for the 6502 cpu
+An assembler for the 6502 cpu written in python

+byte, word, text are missing